Last Updated on 7th August 2022 by Sophie Nadeau

 Once inhabited by the Romans, the town of Arles is full of culture and holds plenty of festivals annually.
 A must-see in Provence for any history buff, much of the historic city centre is dominated by the well-preserved remains of a Roman Arena, and several other Roman remains dotted across the city.

 Located on the river Rhone, the Roman monuments here were listed as UNESCO world heritage sites in 1981.
 During the late 1880s, the Dutch painter Van Gogh lived here (he also lived and died at Auvers-Sur-Oise just outside of Paris).

 #4 Les Baux de Provence

-This town of Les Baux de Provence is located in the very heart of the Alpilles Mountains, perched atop of a rocky outcrop.
+The town of Les Baux de Provence is located in the very heart of the Alpilles Mountains, perched atop of a rocky outcrop.
 As a result, it offers spectacular views over the surrounding landscape.
-Often topping the lists of the most beautiful villages in France, this little town welcomes over 1.5 million visitors annually!
+Often topping the lists of the most beautiful villages in France, this little town welcomes over 1.5 million visitors annually and is easily one of the best places to visit in Provence!

 Sleep and tranquil, the little town of La Ciotat lies lazily by the sea.
 A hidden gem sitting on the Provençal coastline, this town lies a little off the beaten path.
 As such, it sees fewer tourists and offers a quiet space to wander, take photographs and enjoy traditional French cuisine.